Steiger04/iro.js/docs/introduction.md

 ## Features

- * Simple, low-friction API with support for colors in HEX, RGB, HSL and HSV color formats -- plus kelvin temperatures!
+- Simple, low-friction API with support for HEX, RGB, HSL, HSV, and kelvin temperatures.
- * Create the perfect color picker from a selection of pre-built UI components.
+- Assemble the perfect color picker from a selection of pre-built UI components.
- * Add multiple colors to the same picker for selecting color harmonies and themes.
+- Add multiple colors to the same picker for quick harmony and theme exploration.
- * Contained within a single [9.5kb](https://bundlephobia.com/result?p=@jaames/iro) (min + gzip) script.
-No extra css, images, or third-party libraries (like jQuery) needed.
+- Ships as a single [9.5kb](https://bundlephobia.com/result?p=@jaames/iro) (min + gzip) script—no extra CSS, images, or third-party libraries needed.
- * Works across all modern browsers and devices, including touchscreens.
+- Works across all modern browsers and devices, including touchscreens.
- * Licenced under MPL 2.0.
-100% free for personal and commercial use.
+- Licenced under MPL 2.0 and free for personal and commercial use.

 ## Examples